Frank Sinatra and Jewish activism: Holocaust era

-Sinatra's support of religious freedom found expression in support for Jews being persecuted during the Holocaust.
+Sinatra's support of religious freedom found expression in support for Jews that were being persecuted during the Holocaust.
 In 1942, when the first reports of Nazi brutality against Jews reached the United States, Sinatra ordered hundreds of medallions struck with an image of Saint Christopher on one side and the Star of David on the other, and had them delivered to U.S. soldiers stationed in Europe as well as friends, business associates, and policemen who had provided security at his concerts.
+Years later, including after the holocaust ended, he still wore it routinely.

 In 1943 he joined the national tour of We Will Never Die, a four-month, six-city dramatic pageant staged by Ben Hecht to focus public attention on the Holocaust.
 In 1945 Sinatra starred in The House I Live In, a ten-minute short film about antisemitism and religious tolerance that won an Honorary Academy Award and was added to the National Film Registry in the Library of Congress in 2007.